 For me, part of being organized is maintaining some conventions with regard to how I run the cables into a switch box.
 When possible, I run the cable that’s feeding power into the box through a bottom knockout.
 Cables going to lights or receptacles down line go through knockouts in the top.
 If there’s an exterior light and an interior light in the same switch box (a common scenario at exterior doors), the cable closer to the door goes to the outside light; a cable farther from the door feeds the interior light.

 Nothing in the code says you have to run specific cables through specific knockouts, and never assume that somebody else’s wiring follows your conventions.
 Using your own conventions is simply a way to know what wires go where when you’re looking at your own work, which is handy when you have to make changes or troubleshoot down the road.

 Finally, always check with a voltage tester to make sure power is off to each switch (see “Make Sure the Power Is Off,” FHB #196).
 Some boxes contain more than one circuit.

-Online Extra: Watch a free preview of the video series
+Online Extra: Watch the companion video series

 Step by Step